ted-scanlan/favourite-language/README.md

 # Github Command Line App #

-I thought I would use the test as an opportunity to try something new.
-I therefore built a command line app using Node.js, as I had not used it during the Makers course and Node is something I'd like to start incorporating into my projects going forward, as it makes sense to use a single language across the stack.
+My first short project using Nodejs to build a command line app that takes a Github username and returns that users favourite language.
+I wanted to use Node.js, as I had not used it during the Makers course and Node is something I'd like to start incorporating into my projects going forward, as it makes sense to use a single language across the stack.
 I am also more interested in back-end development and I like the idea of building cool command line apps that you can start up anywhere in your computer.

 ## My Approach ##